 In 1992, I received an MFA in Museum Education from John F. Kennedy University.
 I worked at American Indian Contemporary Arts; Oakland Museum of California; Bay Area Discovery Museum; and Lindsay Wildlife Museum.

-Kids grown, I taught myself the new digital film technology and produced my first short doc, “Steve Shirley Shark Tagger.”
+Later, I committed to homeschooling our three kids, kindergarten through eighth grade, a process which took about twenty years.
+Due to homeschooling, the merits of self-directed learning became obvious to me.
+I decided to invest in my own interests.
+I taught myself the new digital film technology and produced my first short doc, “Steve Shirley Shark Tagger.”
 The 11-minute film was an official selection in four film festivals.
 It was screened for school groups as well as adult audiences; at nature centers; and it was featured in a six-month shark exhibit at Marine World.

-I’ve been working on my current documentary, “A Sound Life” film for almost four years.
-It’s a profile of Richard Beggs, a sound designer / mixer for Hollywood films for forty-two years.
+I’ve been working on my current documentary, “A Sound Life” film for over five years.
+It’s a profile of Richard Beggs, a sound designer / mixer for Hollywood films for forty-three years.
 Beggs followed his interest in painting, classical music, and music recording, to work in post production sound for film.
 He received an Academy Award on his very first film, “Apocalypse Now.”
 As retirement looms, Beggs shares insights about creating motion picture soundtracks.
 The film includes behind-the-scenes footage and candid interviews with award-winning film professionals such as Sofia Coppola, Barry Levinson, Walter Murch, Gary Rydstrom, Randy Thom, Lora Hirschberg, and Skip Lievsay in locations around the country.